homeWelcome, sign in or click here to subscribe.login

 By JOURNAL STAFF

-A vacant mixed-use complex at 2603 S. Jackson St. sold for a little under $3 million, according to King County records.
+An industrial property at 18459 N.E.
+76th St. sold last week for $3.6 million, according to King County records.

 By JOURNAL STAFF

-An apartment building at 2362 Franklin Ave.
-E. sold last week for a little over $3.2 million, according to King County records.
+An industrial property at 1964 Fourth Ave.
+S. sold last week for $9.4 million, according to King County records.

 By JOURNAL STAFF